-However, as more and more fireplace-lovers adopt this new technology as the main room’s focal point, several different questions are sure to pop up.
+However, as more and more fireplace-lovers adopt this new technology as the main focal point, several questions are sure to pop up.
 How much weight can an electric fireplace mantel hold?
 Should a TV be placed on the fireplace mantel or should it be mounted on the wall?
 How difficult is it to even install electric fireplaces in the first place?

 Finding the answers to these questions and more is easy with this helpful guide.

 - Can You Place Things On A Recessed Electric Fireplace? – You have decided to partially recess your fireplace.
-Because a portion of the top is still exposed, you want to know if it is okay to still place things on top.
+Can you still place things on top?
 This section gives you some things to consider.

 - Is It Possible To Build A Mantel For An Electric Fireplace? – Do you know how to work with your hands and enjoy woodworking?
 With an electric fireplace insert, you might be interested in this project.

 - Unwanted Smell – Going camping and smelling a campfire can be a great experience.
-Having that same smell in your home all of the time is the opposite of a great experience.
-You’re looking at a hard to get rid of the smoke smell infiltrating all of your furniture, your window curtains, and even your clothes.
+Having that same smell in your home all the time is the opposite of a great experience.
+You’re looking at a hard to get rid of the smoke smell infiltrating all your furniture, your window curtains, and even your clothes.

 - Awkward Colors – What color flame do you want?
 Do you want a neon orange, a dull yellow, or an unrealistic blue?
-For gas fireplaces, these are pretty much the only three options that you really have.
+For gas fireplaces, these are pretty much the only three options that you have.
 None of them will produce a satisfying color that captures the real thing.